Pr-Mann/GitProfile/README.md

 When a repository is selected, a card pops up with information about when it was last updated, how many stars it has, and how many times it has been forked.

-This project utilize Model-View-ViewModel (MVVM) pattern, Hilt(Dependency injection), Retrofit, Kotlin and Live Data.
+This project utilize Model-View-ViewModel (MVVM) pattern, Hilt(Dependency injection), Retrofit, Kotlin, Live Data, etc.

 ###DEMO###